Home GastronomyMy favorite Italian restaurants in Paris

 Italian restaurants: 4th arrondissement of Paris

-Le Cirque, an iconic restaurant with incredible circus-themed decor, obviously nestled facing the Centre Pompidou, is offering an original, flavor-filled collaboration in 2025 with French-Italian chef Julien Serri.
-A true figure of Italian gastronomy in France, Julien Serri infuses the establishment’s menu with his passion, his expertise, and his roots, and we are really enjoying it!
-He has created an inspired, family-style, and seasonal menu, composed of his favorite recipes, which celebrates the great classics of popular Italian cuisine.
+Le Cirque, an iconic restaurant with incredible decor themed around the circus, naturally, and tucked away facing the Centre Pompidou, is offering in 2025 a unique collaboration full of flavors with Franco-Italian chef Julien Serri.
+A true figure of Italian gastronomy in France, Julien Serri infuses the establishment’s menu with his passion, know-how, and roots, and it is a real treat!
+He has designed an inspired, family-oriented, and seasonal menu, composed of his favorite recipes, celebrating the great classics of popular Italian cuisine.

 Tested in 2025 - Invitation